 Documents to download

 This briefing gives an overview of cancer statistics for England.
-It covers detailed information on cancer diagnoses up to 2020 and deaths up to 2021, as well as statistics on NHS screening and treatment.
+It covers information on cancer diagnoses and deaths, as well as statistics on NHS screening and treatment.
 Please download the PDF report above for full information and charts.

 New diagnoses of cancer